Meeds-io/whitepaper/en/2-deeds.md

 The World of Meeds is a virtual world where people can buy Deeds, similar to real estate properties in virtual Cities.
 The Deeds are only available in limited quantities within a City and can exist only if someone redeems them with the minting points they accumulate by staking.

 **The 7 Cities of the WoM**

+In the World of Meeds, there will be 7 cities.

 As more people mint Deed NFTs, the Cities of the WoM are constructed progressively by following a predetermined scheme that represents the successive phases of the evolution of the WoM.

 When someone mints the last Deed of a City, the protocol enforces a pause of $2^n$ months before allowing the minting of the $n^th$ City.